 Your mortgage payment is determined by the mortgage principal amount (the amount of money you borrow), the interest rate on your loan, the amortization period, and the payment frequency.
 Let's breakdown what these individual pieces mean:

 - Mortgage principal amount – Your mortgage principal amount is determined by taking the total purchase price of your home and subtracting your down payment.
 The difference is the loan amount you will receive to purchase your home.

 - Payment frequency - Your payment frequency is how often you will make your mortgage payment.
-Most homeowners tend to make their mortgage payments monthly, but other payment frequency options are available.
-Frequencies such as weekly, bi-weekly, or slightly more frequent payment options such as accelerated weekly or accelerated bi-weekly are available.
+Most homeowners tend to make their mortgage payments monthly, but other payment frequency options are available

 When you make a mortgage payment, part of it is going towards paying down the mortgage principal (the actual loan amount), and part of it is going towards the interest charged on your loan.
 Together these make up your mortgage payment.
 In the payment schedule, you can view how much of your mortgage payment will go towards paying down the principal and how much will go towards the interest.